-Building on the above, the proposed SNaP will assist in developing and expanding the communication and capacity building actions of other projects, programmes and schemes, should it be funded.
+Building on the above, the proposed SNaP will assist in developing and expanding the communication and capacity building actions of other LIFE projects, should it be funded.

 Key staffing shortages, key training requirements, inadequate resources for specific management measures and inadequate collaboration with key stakeholders in Natura 2000 policy and governance have been identified as limiting factors, and this institutional capacity could be further enhanced by the SNaP.